bambuser/bambuser-livevideoshoppingplayer-sdk-ios/Readmes/Configuration.md

 * `productList` - The visibility of the product list, by default `.visible`.
 * `productView` - The visibility of the product view, by default `.visible`.
 * `shareButton` - The visibility of the share button, by default `.hidden`.
-* `subscribeButton` - The visibility of the subscribe button, by default `.hidden`.

-## PlayerViewerInfo

-This type specifies the following streamer information:

-* `isSubscribed` - Whether or not the viewer is subscribed, by default `false`.